Introduction

 Shared components include:

-• agi-env for environment setup
+• agi-env for headless environment setup

 • agi-node for worker/runtime packaging